 Accomplishing a project is no easy feat.
 From the multitude of tasks to get through to the ever-changing demands of stakeholders and clients, there is a lot involved before reaching the finish line.
 The phases of project management provide a breakdown of the project life cycle.
 Dividing up the process into smaller stages helps to make the project goal more achievable and more viable to execute.

-In this article, I’ll touch on the different phases of project management and what purpose they each serve to the project management process.
+In this article, I’ll touch on the different phases of project management and what purpose they each serve in the project management process.

 The five phases of project management, as stated by the Project Management Institute, can be best described as the steps that make up the process that is known as the project life cycle.
 Each phase is goal-oriented, has its own distinct characteristics, and contains a deliverable which is reviewed at the end to determine whether or not the team is ready to move on to the next phase.